lminh209/Dynamical_Irreducibility_Algorithm/README.md

 Through this project, I was involved in math research for the first time - which led to a series of other first-times: learning Magma, presenting about out research at MHC math lunch, and finding out how fun math can be!

 The research process was a great learning opportunity.
 Beyond abstract algebra and Magma, I learned how to be patient with myself.
 Weeks of reading theories, coding, testing, debugging had led me out of my comfort zone, step by step.

-I practiced breaking down into pieces a problem that seemed daunting at first sight, and solving it piece by piece.
-Then I learned how to tackle problems calmly and confidently - by letting myself take time, and believing there is a solution waiting to be found.
-I learned to voice my questions and concerns - and was truly grateful to be among great people who are willing to give me support and guidance.
+* I practiced breaking down into pieces a problem that seemed daunting at first sight, and solving it piece by piece.
+* I found two new tools for tackling problems: composure and confidence.
+A lot of times, bugs that were confusing at first can be fixed by letting myself take time, and believing there was a solution to be found.
+* I learned to voice my questions and concerns - and was truly grateful to be among great people who are willing to give me support and guidance ☺️

 ## Acknowledgement

+I also want to thank Professors Tony Liu and Chassidy Bozeman, whom I took Data Structures and Discrete Math with.
+The coding and proofwriting skills I learned from your classes proved useful in this project!

-I want to thank my mentor, Professor Tori Day, for giving me the opportunity to be involved in this project.
+Lastly, I want to thank my mentor, Professor Tori Day, for giving me the opportunity to be involved in this project.
 I learned a lot from your knowledgeableness, enthusiasm and patience.

 ## Reference